NREL/EnergyPlus/design/FY2019/NFP-AFNFanModel.md

 ## Design Document ##

-The new feature will revise two modules: AirflowNetworkBalanceManager and HAVCFan
+The new feature will revise two modules: AirflowNetworkBalanceManager and HVACFan

 ### AirflowNetworkBalanceManager ###